dotnet/docs-maui/docs/user-interface/controls/contentview.md

 The `ContentView` class defines a `Content` property, of type `View`, which represents the content of the `ContentView`.
 This property is backed by a `BindableProperty` object, which means that it can be the target of data bindings, and styled.

-The `ContentView` class derives from the `TemplatedView` class, which defines the following property:

-- `ControlTemplate`, of type `ControlTemplate`, which defines the appearance of the control.
+The `ContentView` class derives from the `TemplatedView` class, which defines the `ControlTemplate` bindable property, of type `ControlTemplate`, which defines the appearance of the control.
 For more information about the `ControlTemplate` property, see [Customize appearance with a ControlTemplate](#customize-appearance-with-a-controltemplate).

 > [!NOTE]
 > A `ContentView` can only contain a single child.

 ## Create a custom control

 The `ContentView` class offers little functionality by itself but can be used to create a custom control.
-This article demonstrates how to create a `CardView` control, which is a UI element that displays an image, title, and description in a card-like layout.

 The process for creating a custom control is to:

 1. Create a class that derives from the `ContentView` class.
 1. Define any control properties or events in the code-behind file for the custom control.
 1. Define the UI for the custom control.

+This article demonstrates how to create a `CardView` control, which is a UI element that displays an image, title, and description in a card-like layout.

 ### Create a ContentView-derived class

-A `ContentView` class can be created using the ContentView item template in Visual Studio.
+A `ContentView`-derived class can be created using the ContentView item template in Visual Studio.
 This template creates a XAML file in which the UI for the custom control can be defined, and a code-behind file in which any control properties, events, and other logic can be defined.

 ### Define control properties

+Any control properties, events, and other logic should be defined in the code-behind file for the `ContentView`-derived class.

 The `CardView` custom control defines the following properties: